-Due to the oft-cited nature of desert native habitat, grading and landscaping are particularly sensitive issues in the Plan area.
+Due to the oft-cited nature of desert native habitat, grading and landscaping are particularly sensitive issues in the CPA.

-Issue-LU-3.4 Lot Clearing Without clear direction to the contrary, developers and builders unfamiliar with the unique characteristics of the Plan area often "clear" lots prior to commencing development, as is routinely done elsewhere.

-Unfortunately, in the Plan area, this results in the needless disturbance and destruction of desert native habitat and does hard-to-reverse damage to community and neighborhood characters by disrupting the continuity of desert lands and desert native habitat.
+Issue-LU-3.4 Lot Clearing.
+Without clear direction to the contrary, developers and builders unfamiliar with the unique characteristics of the CPA often "clear" lots prior to commencing development, as is routinely done elsewhere.
+Unfortunately, in the CPA, this results in the needless disturbance and destruction of desert native habitat and does hard-to-reverse damage to community and neighborhood characters by disrupting the continuity of desert lands and desert native habitat.